alexch/rerun/README.md

 `--ignore pattern` file glob to ignore (can be set many times).
 To ignore a directory, you must append `'/*'` e.g.
   `--ignore 'coverage/*'`.

-  *On top of --pattern and --ignore, we ignore any changes to files and dirs starting with a dot.*
+`--[no-]ignore-dotfiles` By default, on top of --pattern and --ignore, we ignore any changes to files and dirs starting with a dot.
+Setting `--no-ignore-dotfiles` allows you to monitor a relevant file like .env, but you may also have to explicitly --ignore more dotfiles and dotdirs.

 `--signal` (or `-s`) use specified signal(s) (instead of the default `TERM,INT,KILL`) to terminate the previous process.
 You can use a comma-delimited list if you want to try a signal, wait up to 5 seconds for the process to die, then try again with a different signal, and so on.
 This may be useful for forcing the respective process to terminate as quickly as possible.